myTerminal/theme-looper/README.md

     (theme-looper-reset-themes-selection)

-You can set some script to be run after every theme switch
+You can set hook functions to be run after every theme switch

-    (theme-looper-set-post-switch-script 'my-func)
+    (add-hook 'theme-looper-post-switch-hook 'my-func)

 ## Acknowledgments